realadamnix/learnCircuitMinimisation/circuit-simplification/circuit-simplification-example.md

 # Circuit Simplification Example

-## Step1:Write a Boolean expression for the circuit
+## Step1: Write a Boolean expression for the circuit

 The circuit is shown below.